 Project agreements may contain confidentiality provisions in respect of research data, or projects may be subject to confidentiality agreements.
 Any such agreement must be drafted or vetted by Research Services in consultation with the project leader and other researchers, and be executed in accordance with Council’s Delegations.

-It is the responsibility of the project leader to ensure that confidentiality obligations are met during the course of the project, and of the Head of Academic Group to ensure safe and secure storage of research data and materials.
+It is the responsibility of the project leader to ensure that confidentiality obligations are met during the course of the project, and of the Academic Heads to ensure safe and secure storage of research data and materials.

 For projects with the potential to generate commercialisable intellectual property, or subject to commercial arrangements, the Guidelines on Confidentiality in Commercial Projects should be adhered to.